morete/kubevirt-basics-training/content/en/docs/06/62_vm-pools.md

 ```

 {{% alert title="Note" color="info" %}}
-Be aware that if `spec.selector` does not match `spec.virtualMachineTemplate.metadata.spec` the controller will do nothing
+Be aware that if `spec.selector` does not match `spec.virtualMachineTemplate.metadata.labels` the controller will do nothing
 except logging an error.
 Further, it is your responsibility to not create two `VirtualMachinePool`s conflicting with each other.
 {{% /alert %}}